The Integrated Vehicle and Pollster Routing Problem: Conclusions

 \section{Conclusions}

 The Integrated Vehicle and Pollster Routing Problem (\problema), focused on the transportation of pollsters with pedestrian and vehicular routes, has been introduced in this paper.
-It generalizes of the Pick-up and Delivery Problem combining well-known problems such as the Share-a-Ride, the Integrated Dial-a-Ride, and the periodic VRP with time windows and backhaulings.
-The complexity of the {\problema} problem has been shown to be $\mathcal{NP}$ -- hard by reduction from the Traveling Salesman Problem.
+It generalizes the Pickup \& Delivery Problem, combining well-known problems such as the Share-a-Ride, the Integrated Dial-a-Ride, and the periodic Vehicle Routing Problem with time windows and backhaulings.
+The complexity of the {\problema} has been shown to be {\NP}--hard by reduction from the Traveling Salesman Problem.

-A mixed integer formulation was proposed for this problem, and it was assesed using real-world data.
-Due to the hardness of the problem, a three-phase heuristic method was devised: the set of stores to be visited is partitioned at the first stage, then pollsters and vehicles are routed on each subset, and finally pairs of subsets are linked as half-shifts of an aggregated daily plan.
+A mixed integer formulation was proposed for this problem and assessed using simulated instances and real-world data.
+Due to the hardness of the problem, a three-phase heuristic method was devised: the set of stores to be visited is partitioned at the first stage, then pollsters and vehicles are routed on each subset, and finally, pairs of subsets are linked as half-shifts of an aggregated daily plan.

-The algorithm was tested with a real-world instance at Guayaquil, the second most important city of Ecuador.
-The data was provided by INEC with information related to 820 stores to be visited monthly.
-The heuristically-found solution improved the one designed by INEC reducing approximately two times the operational costs, since half of the available workforce and fleet are required.
+The algorithm was tested with a real-world instance at Guayaquil, Ecuador's second most important city.
+INEC provided the data with information related to 820 stores to be visited monthly.
+The heuristically-found solution improved the one designed by INEC, approximately reducing twice the operational costs since half of the available workforce and fleet is required.
 Moreover, the resulting aggregated daily plan takes two days less than the former empirical solution.
-Despite the computational intractability of this problem, the previous results can be improved by working on tighter formulations and exact algorithms, which are interesting topics for future research.